Material Point Method (MPM)

 Multi-Phase MPM

-Our group have developed a stable two-phase MPM code by extending the traditional explicit version to a semi-implicit time integration scheme by assuming fractional step method.
+Our group has developed a stable multi-phase MPM code by extending the traditional explicit version to a semi-implicit and implicit time integration scheme.
 Furthermore, the Anura3D open-source code is developed for modeling levee erosion with both 1-point and 2-point MPM.
 A particular focus is placed on the reduction of fines and subsequent changes in the remaining soil skeleton strength and stiffness.
 This work is completed in the context of levee erosion.

 A 2D landslide simulation of Selborne experiment